Posted April 22nd, 2019 by Amy Danise

 - Ask a professional: An experienced life insurance agent can help you calculate your need.

 - Unique circumstances require special help: If your financial needs are more complex, a financial planner can help.
-For example, if you have a special needs child who will need lifelong financial support, a financial planner can help you structure a plan, advise on a trust and find the right life insurance product.
+For example, if you have a special needs child who will need lifelong financial support, a financial planner can help you structure a plan, give advice on a trust and find the right life insurance policy.

-Other ways to calculate how much life insurance you need
+Other rules of thumb for calculating how much life insurance you need

 |Annual salary x 10||Multiplying your annual salary by 10 is a quick way to guess at need, for sure.
 But the method doesn't address true financial obligations or the existence of assets that could reduce the need, like savings.|